networkandcode/networkandcode.github.io/_posts/python/2020-07-18-python-dictionaries.md

 We can also create a dictionary using the dict class, this method refers to creating an instance of a class, as however it belongs to the 'dict' class.
 ```
+# alternate way of creating a dictionary
+# no quotes in keys
+# use parantheses
+# use the dict keyword
 shirt = dict(
 Brand = 'Louis Philippe',
 Size = '40',